Meet our Board of Directors

 Cedric King

-Krystal McGee is the Chief Operating Officer of the YMCA of Coastal Georgia where she serves 8 counties and has oversight of 10 YMCA branches.
-Prior to her work at the Y, she was employed by the Department of Army where she had the opportunity to serve military families, civilians, and Soldiers.
+Krystal McGee Crawford is the Chief Operating Officer of the YMCA of Coastal Georgia where she serves eight counties and has oversight of 10 YMCA branches.
+Before her work at the Y, she was employed by the Department of the Army, where she had the opportunity to serve military families, civilians, and soldiers.
 She held several positions in MWR and was also the Health Promotion Director for the Army’s Physical Fitness School where she created the Army’s Civilian Fitness program and the Soldier’s Pregnancy Fitness program.

 Chris Nowicki